continuumizm/cizm-website/posts/that-night-on-toronto-jungle-radio.md

 #### Tracklist:

-<﻿pre>`Intro
+    (Intro)
     Shy FX - Bambaata
     Mask - Splurt
     Undercover Agent - Full Metal Jacket
     Shimon & Andy C - Live Line
     45 Roller - Stomp!
     Roni Size/Reprazent - Hi-Potent
     Optical - To Shape The Future (Remix)
     Mask - Mad Professor
     Peshay - Miles From Home
     Gang Related - J.A.M
     Peshay - Switch
     Mampi Swift - 2nd Strike
     Trace - Sonar
     Ed Rush & Optical - Satellites
     Undercover Agent - Cosmic
     3 Way - Replay
     Shy FX - Pandora's Box
     Roni Size/Reprazent - Jazz
     Shy FX - Funksta
     (Shy FX - This Style VIP)
     Nuyorican Soul - It's Alright, I Feel It!
-(Roni Size remix)`</pre>
+(Roni Size remix)

-On our daily blind test game, \[Trainspottle](https://www.continuumizm.com/posts/trainspottle/), a number of recent rounds have featured tunes from this tracklist!
+On our daily blind test game, [Trainspottle](https://www.continuumizm.com/posts/trainspottle/), a number of recent rounds have featured tunes from this tracklist!
 Check out our recap videos for more insights into the music.
 Some recent selections in late February were also in honour of the main man, the reason this show gets referenced so much and holds a place in our hearts, MC Skibadee, who we sadly lost a few years ago.
 He’ll always be remembered for contributions to the culture like this.
 RIP Skiba.

 <small class="text-secondary">Cover photo: home recorded cassette tape labelled with pencil: <em>Prophecy CIUT 04/12/98 Shy Fx Skibadee Fearless</em></small>